John C. Nickerson Jr.

 John C. Nickerson Jr. (November 18, 1915 – March 1, 1964) was a colonel in the United States Army and a Redstone Arsenal employee.
 He fought in World War II and then became involved in the Army Ballistic Missile Agency.
-In 1957, Nickerson became the first American to be charged under the Espionage Act after leaking classified national security information to the press during a dispute about missile programs.
-Convicted, he brief had his rank suspended.
+Following an inter-service dispute over missile programs, in 1957 Nickerson became the first American to be charged under the Espionage Act for leaking classified national security information to the press.
+After pleading guilty to lesser charges, he briefly had his rank suspended.
 He spent the rest of his life in various other military roles before dying in a car accident.

 Early life

 Nickerson was born in Paris, Kentucky on November 18, 1915.
-He attended grammar school and high school in Paris and, after graduating, spent one year at the University of Kentucky studying industrial chemistry.
-Nickerson then moved to West Point, graduating on June 13, 1938.
+He attended grammar school and high school in Paris and, after graduating, spent one year at the University of Kentucky studying industrial chemistry before enrolling at West Point, graduating on June 13, 1938.

 After graduating, Nickerson was commissioned into the Army's Artillery Branch.
-He held several command positions of increasing rank inside the United States before, in December 1943, being sent to France as a lieutenant colonel.
-There Nickerson served as commanding officer of the 56th Field Artillery Battalion, 8th Infantry Division, participating at the Battle of the Bulge.
-For his service, he was awarded a Silver Star and a bronze oak leaf cluster in lieu of a second.
-Nickerson was stationed for a time near Cologne, where he observed German V-2 rocket launches; he later credited the experience for his interest in rocketry.
+He held several command positions of increasing rank inside the United States before being given command of the 56th Field Artillery Battalion, a unit of the 8th Infantry Division Artillery, at Ft.
+Sill in July 1942.
+In December 1943 the division landed in Northern Ireland to prepare for combat operations under Operation Overlord.
+As a lieutenant colonel, Nickerson led the battalion into combat on July 6, 1944, and saw action in the Normandy, Northern France, Rhineland and Central Europe campaigns.
+He was awarded the Bronze Star and the French Croix de Guerre with Silver Gilt Star for his actions in combat supporting the division's advance from La Haye-du-Puits to the Northern bank of the Ay River during the Normandy campaign, and during the Battle for Brest at Gouesnou and along the Lambezellec-Pontanezen Ridge during the Northern France campaign.
+He received the Silver Star for his action under fire in the Battle of Hürtgen Forest during the Rhineland campaign, and one bronze oak leaf cluster in lieu of a second Silver Star for his actions under fire in the Central Europe campaign during the advance on the Ruhr pocket near the towns of Valbert, Oberbrügge and Milspe, Germany.
+While defending their positions near Cologne in early 1945, Nickerson observed German V-2 rocket launches; he later credited the experience for his interest in rocketry.

 By 1955, Nickerson was based in Washington, D.C. as an ordnance officer.
 After helping Wernher von Braun prepare a presentation on satellites for the Army, he became involved with von Braun's rocket team, serving as the Army Ballistic Missile Agency's liaison to the Defense Department.
 At the ABMA, Nickerson began working on the PGM-19 Jupiter ballistic missile program.